Outside-in public signal check

 Online is not enough

-Uptime can pass while redirects, spam, or indexing rules are wrong.
+Uptime can pass while redirects, content, or indexing rules have changed.

 No install